doo/scanbot-sdk-example-linux/Readme.md

 A trial license key is required for evaluation or testing.
 To get a free trial license, please contact us at csm@scanbot.io.

-Our pricing model is simple: Unlimited scanning for a flat annual license fee, full support included.
-There are no tiers, usage charges, or extra fees.

 [Contact our team](https://scanbot.io/contact-sales/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites) to receive your quote.

 ## Other supported platforms